 Caudabe Veil XT Case ($15)

 At just 0.35mm thick, this is among the thinnest iPhone X cases around.
 If you don’t want to cramp Apple’s style, then this could be for you.
 Don’t expect much in the way of drop protection, but the textured finish will enhance your grip.
 There’s a raised lip around the camera lens, but there’s no bezel around the screen.
 The button covers and openings are precise, and this case feels like a second skin.
 The frost version is translucent, or you can opt for bright blue, red, or black.

 Nomad always makes great use of leather in its cases, and the Clear Case for the iPhone X may be our favorite design from the company yet.
-It doesn’t overdo the leather, restricting it to a single panel on the back of the phone, to enhance grip and give the case a classy look.
-The rear panel is crystal clear polycarbonate, which is blended into softer, protective TPU on the sides.
-Nomad has put the case through some serious protection tests, and says it’s good for drops from up to six feet.
-Nomad also makes the same case for the iPhone 8, and iPhone 8 Plus.
+It doesn’t overdo the leather, restricting it to a single panel on the back of the phone to enhance grip and give the case a classy look.
+The rear panel is crystal-clear polycarbonate, which is blended into softer, protective TPU on the sides.
+Nomad has put the case through some serious protection tests, and says it’s good for drops from up to 6 feet.
+Nomad also makes the same case for the iPhone 8 and iPhone 8 Plus.

 When you shop for rugged iPhone cases it can be difficult to find solid protection that doesn’t compromise on style.
-An industrial, durable aesthetic isn’t going to work for everyone, and that’s why Portland-based Grovemade has developed a new line of iPhone X cases that blend drop protection with stylish, natural materials.
-These tough frames combine anodized aluminum with a shock absorbing elastomer band and come with a choice of wood or leather back panels.
-Our top pick combines black aluminum with American Walnut, which has a discounted pre-order price of $100, but you can also snag the bumper for $80 or the black leather version for $110.
+An industrial, durable aesthetic isn’t going to work for everyone, and that’s why Portland, Oregon-based Grovemade has developed a new line of iPhone X cases that blend drop protection with stylish, natural materials.
+These tough frames combine anodized aluminum with a shock-absorbing elastomer band and come with a choice of wood or leather back panels.
+Our top pick combines black aluminum with American Walnut.
+It has a discounted pre-order price of $100, but you can also snag the bumper for $80 or the black leather version for $110.